 California Sales Tax

 The minimum sales tax in California is 7.25%.
 This tax does not all go to the state though.
 The true state sales tax in California is 6.00%.
 The state then requires an additional sales tax of 1.25% to pay for county and city funds.
 All in all, you’ll pay a sales tax of at least 7.25% in California.
-As of October 2017, that’s the highest in the U.S., which isn’t much of a surprise since California residents pay some of the highest taxes in the country.
+That’s one of the highest in the U.S., which isn’t much of a surprise since California residents pay some of the highest taxes in the country.

 However, you’ll probably pay an even higher rate when you go shopping in California.
 On top of the state’s minimum sales tax, individual counties and cities also charge a sales tax.
 Only about a quarter of the cities in California actually charge a sales tax of 7.25%.

 As an example, consider Los Angeles County.
-The county has a sales tax of 9.50% as of October 1, 2017.
-Within the county, 18 cities charge a higher sales tax.
+The county has a sales tax of 9.50%.
+Within the county, a handful of cities charge a higher sales tax.
 So if you buy something in downtown Los Angeles, you’ll pay a sales tax of 9.50%.
-If you drive 25 minutes (an hour with traffic) to buy something in Culver City, you’ll pay a sales tax of 10.00%.
-But if you drive another 15 minutes (probably another hour with traffic) to buy something in Santa Monica, you’ll be looking at a sales tax of 10.25%!
+If you drive 25 minutes (an hour with traffic) to buy something in Culver City, you’ll pay a sales tax of 10.25%.

 All told, the cities and counties of California charge sales tax at 25 different rates.
 This can make it especially hard for travelers who plan to visit multiple cities across the state.
 Luckily, the state of California provides an online tool that lets you look up sales tax by address.
 The table below includes the sales tax rates in all 58 of California’s counties.
 Remember that cities within a county may collect additional sales tax.